reshufflehq/reshuffle/README.md

 You can use the Connector object to take action on a remote service (such as adding a row to a CRM) and configure events that trigger when something happens in that system.
 We will show you how to do that in the next section.

-A full list of Connectors, and how to create your own Connector, can be found here [TBD]
+A full list of Connectors, and how to create your own Connector, [can be found here]('./docs/connector.md')

 ### Events
 As we saw, connectors are basically adapters that connect external systems, such as Slack, Database, CRM, or any other system.
 Connectors can be configured to emit a Reshuffle event, when a preconfigured thing happens in these systems.